 Prereq.: Admission to the Professional Program in Teacher Education.
-Overview of growth and development of students with disabilities, including those identified as gifted and talented, and methods for assessing, planning for and working effectively with these students.
+Overview of grow th and development of students with disabilities, including those identified as gifted and talented, and methods for assessing, planning for and working effectively with these students.
 Meets State of Connecticut requirement for teacher certification (10 hours of off-campus field experience required).
+CT law requires fingerprinting and a criminal background check for the field experiences in this class.
+Fingerprinting must be completed prior to the beginning of class.